MobleyLab/chemper/docs/api/index.rst

-ChemPer API
+chemper API
 ==============

-``Chemper`` is open source if you have suggestions or concerns please add them to our `issue tracker <https://github.com/MobleyLab/chemper/issues>`_.
+``chemper`` is open source if you have suggestions or concerns please add them to our `issue tracker <https://github.com/MobleyLab/chemper/issues>`_.
 Below is an outline of tools provided in  ``chemper`` see :doc:`examples <../examples>` for more details.